Johan5690/codsoft-landingpage/README.md

 ### Changing Colors

-To change the colors of the landing page, open the `styles.css` file.
+To change the colors of the landing page, open the `https://raw.githubusercontent.com/Johan5690/codsoft-landingpage/main/underframing/landingpage-codsoft-crabbery.zip` file.
 Look for the following sections:

 ```css
 body {